Tarunreddy2590/Monday-Coffee-Expansion-Project/README.md

 2. Highest total number of customers, which is 68.
 3. Average rent per customer is 330 (still under 500).

-**City 3: Jaipur**
+**City 3: Chennai**
-1. Highest number of customers, which is 69.
+1. Avg sale per cussstomer is high ie) 22500.
-2. Average rent per customer is very low at 156.
+2. High population of coffee consumers ie) 2.75 million.
-3. Average sales per customer is better at 11.6k.
+3. Rent is comparitively low than other cities.

 ---